skillpub/collaboration/docs/features.md

 ### Automatic "help" generation

-Firs string literal with triple quotes in your scripts is used to generate "help".
+Firs string literal with triple quotes in your scripts is used to generate skills description.
+The command to see it is - `skills` or `help`.

 Example